FreshSupaSulley/weeve/README.md

 - [ ] Offers free hosting
 - [ ] Scalable

 **weeve is an engine, not a bot**.
-Make one and run it through weeve which takes care of the rest, no coding required.
+You make one and weeve runs it, no coding required.

 # Setup
 >[!NOTE]